 Increased efforts in implementing green initiatives all around the world have been growing at an exponential rate, and there’s no sign of stopping any time soon.
 Sustainable initiatives have improved and developed over the years.
-Now it has become ingrained into our culture, affecting consumer spending habits and decisions.
+Now it is a standard in our culture, affecting consumer spending habits and decisions.
 Sustainable packaging is on the rise.
 Now is the time for you to join the movement.

 Consumers today are all about sustainability.
-They are making conscious decisions and are willing to pay a premium fee to get environmentally friendly products.
+They are making conscious decisions and are willing to pay a premium for green products.
 New packaging trends are on the rise, and companies of all sizes need to be aware of in today’s market.

-With increasingly visible changes to our environment, it has become more important than ever to understand sustainability and the three pillars identified at the 2005 World Summit on sustainable development to manage and protect our common environment.
+With visible changes to our environment, it is now more important than ever to understand sustainability.
 So what does this mean for your company and your packaging manufacturer and supplier?

 Everything that we need for our survival and well-being depends on our natural environment.
 To pursue sustainability is to create and maintain the conditions under which humans and nature can exist in productive harmony to support present and future generations.The United States Environmental Protection Agency

 What is Sustainable Packaging?